 General James Wilkinson, head of the US Army under Washington, Adams, Jefferson, and Madison, was long suspected of being in the pay of the Spanish crown — so much so that the General would jovially agree that he was a "Spanish pensioner" at social gatherings.
 Turns out, he was.

-The above warning is particularly true when it comes to security officials, especially since September 11th.
+Averted in airport as the above warning is particularly true when it comes to security officials, especially since September 11th.
 When you are asked at an airport if you have packed your bags yourself/if you have any hazardous materials in them, going: "Yeah.
 Of course I do.
 I've got 10 pounds of C4, some sub-machine guns and a small nuclear warhead." will not result in laughs.
 It will result in you having your hands cuffed behind your back, kneeling on the floor in a small room with several automatic weapons pointed at you.

 This is also the reason why many airports have signs warning against bombing, hijacking, or terrorism jokes.
 When it comes to airport security, it's best not be a smart ass, or it will smart in your ass.